Diego-Della-Vecchia/dotfiles/README.md

 ## Packages

 packages.txt defines a number of packages to be installed via the setup script.
 Additionally, the setup script installs some tools manually, which cannot be installed via package managers.

 ## Usage

 See individual configuration files for specific usage instructions.

-## License

-[Add your license here]